RAJerez/data-challenge/README.md

     - mail
     - web

-- Se procesa los datos conjuntos para poder generar una tabla con la siguiente
+- The joint data is processed to be able to generate a table with the following
-información:
+information:
     - Cantidad de registros totales por categoría
     - Cantidad de registros totales por fuente
     - Cantidad de registros por provincia y categoría

-- Se procesa la información de cines para poder crear una tabla que contenga:
+- The cinema information is processed to create a table that contains:
     - Provincia
     - Cantidad de pantallas
     - Cantidad de butacas
     - Cantidad de espacios INCAA

-## Herramientas utilizadas:
+## Used tools:
 - Python==3.10
 - Poetry==1.7.1
-- Postgres==14
+- Postgres==13
-- Docker24.0.7
+- Docker==24.0.7

-## Librerias Utilizadas
+## Libraries used:
 - pandas==2.1.4
 - sqlalchemy==2.0.25
 - psycopg2-binary==2.9.9